 All RA patients should be treated with a DMARD as soon as the clinical diagnosis of the disease is established, regardless of whether they meet the ACR classification criteria.
-[5, D]
+[1a, A]

 The time between symptom onset and initiation of treatment with DMARDs is one of the few variables that the physician can modify.
 Early treatment is associated with a higher probability of favorable response (Egsmose, 1995; van der Heide, 1996; Tsakonas, 2000; Anderson, 2000; Landewe, 2002; Mottonen, 2002; Genovese, 2002; Choy, 2002).
 A certain dose-response effect has also been found, with greater efficacy and improved outcomes (reduced clinical activity, less disability and better radiographic score) in patients treated with the strategy that includes more powerful and faster-acting DMARDs (van Jaarsveld, 2000a).
 Three double-blind placebo-controlled randomized clinical trials (Borg, 1988; The HERA study group, 1995; van der Heide A, 1996) have shown that treatment with a DMARD, in addition to NSAIDs, is beneficial in patients with early RA.
 A meta-analysis by Anderson et al. (Anderson, 2000) of 14 double-blind controlled randomized clinical trials including a total of 1,435 patients concluded that there was a significant relation between RA duration and the probability of response to a DMARD.
 More recently, Nell et al. showed in an observational case-control study that initiating DMARD treatment within the first 3 months of the disease reduces radiologic damage after 36 months follow-up, as compared with beginning the DMARD at 3 to 12 months of RA evolution (Nell, 2004).
+The 2010 EULAR recommendations on management of RA (Smolen, 2010b), which are based on 5 systematic reviews, state that treatment with DMARDs should begin as soon as the diagnosis of RA is confirmed.
+A metaanalysis by Finckh et al (Finckh 2006), which included 6 follow-up studies and 6 cohorts, revealed reduced radiological progression in patients with early RA treated quickly with DMARDs compared with patients treated later.
+The benefit was greater for patients with more aggressive disease.
 Consequently, all RA patients should initiate DMARD treatment as soon as possible in the course of the disease.

 The initial treatment recommended in all patients who have not been previously treated with a DMARD is MTX, due to its excellent safety and efficacy profile.
-[5, D]
+[1a, A]

+MTX should form part of initial therapy in patients with active RA, since it has proven to be more efficacious than other DMARDs (Gaujoux-Viala, 2010).
+In this meta-analysis, the results were comparable for MTX and LFN at the doses of MTX evaluated (7.5-15 mg/wk).
 The advantages of MTX as opposed to other DMARDs with similar short-term efficacy are: an extensively known safety profile, ease of administration, and a lower rate of treatment dropout in the medium to long term (De La Mata, 1995; Galindo-Rodriguez, 1999).
 For all these reasons, this guideline recommends it as the drug of choice.

 For optimal use of MTX as a remission-inducing agent in early RA, a rapid step-up dose to 20 or 25 mg weekly is recommended by 3-4 months after initiation of MTX.
 In refractory cases, MTX bioavailability should be assured by subcutaneous administration.
-[5, D]
+[1a, A]